hadeaninc/rust-raytracer-example/README.md

 # Viewing the remote web server's output

 To see the output of a remote raytracer run you'll need to grab the IP address of the machine that is running the web server.
-This can be obtained from the mesasges printed out by the remote run.
-As an example the final message of a run looks like this:
+This can be obtained from the messages printed out by the remote run.
+The first line of a remote run looks like this:

-`[2021-09-14T15:13:17Z INFO ] 51.132.180.74.20004.0: finished receiving frames`
+`[2021-09-14T15:13:17Z INFO ] 51.132.180.74.20004.0: Server starting on 0.0.0.0:28888`

 In this line of output the IP address is represented by the numbers `51.132.180.74`.
 You'll need to change this to match your remote machine's IP address.